Tigrou59/Scality/S3-Server/docker/README.md

 These variables specify authentication credentials for an account named "CustomAccount".

 You can set credentials for many accounts by editing conf/authdata.json (see below for further info), but if you just want to specify one set of your own, you can use these environment variables.
-The default access key is accessKey1, with the secret key verySecretKey1
+The default access key is newAccessKey, with the secret key newSecretKey

   environment:
-    - SCALITY_ACCESS_KEY_ID=accessKey1
+    - SCALITY_ACCESS_KEY_ID=newAccessKey
-    - SCALITY_SECRET_ACCESS_KEY=verySecretKey1
+    - SCALITY_SECRET_ACCESS_KEY=newSecretKey

 **In production with Docker hosted CloudServer**